Frequently Asked Questions

 I do not participate in any insurances but Healthspan Neurology is NOT a concierge practice.
 There are no premiums or monthly fees beyond what is listed for a specific service.
 Please see the following pages for details:

-A complimentary 15-minute introductory call is offered to help us decide if my practice is the right fit for your needs.
+A complimentary 20-minute introductory call is offered to help us decide if my practice is the right fit for your needs.

 -

-Read more about my own journey and motivation to explore dementia prevention.
+Read more about my own journey and motivation to explore preventive neurologic care.

 -